-The Western Australian Dhufish are a demersal species only found in the southern parts of WA.
+Dhufish are a demersal species native to western Australia.
 They are known or their top eating qualities.
 Catching these delicious fish can be an art in itself.
 Although they can be found in close inshore reefs, most people venture into deeper water in search of larger specimens.
 They are known to grow over 20kg.

 Dhufish are native to WA waters only.
 The WA fisheries have strict closures for all demersal species in the West Coast Region.
 So make sure you check www.fish.wa.gov.au for more info on the closed season for Dhufish.